SFU-CMPT-201/lecture-notes/13-RPC.md

       retransmission and (server-side) duplicate filtering are combined.
     * Zero-or-more: An RPC call will be invoked zero or more times.
 This is when (client-side) request retransmission and (server-side) re-execution are combined.
+* RPC is ideal for *idempotent functions*.
+    * An idempotent function is a function that (i) produces the same output even if it is called multiple times, given the input is the same, and (ii) doesn't alter the system state after the first execution.
+    * For RPC, an idempotent function is safe even with re-executions and there are no side effects.